TrueNASTrueNAS Nightly Development Documentation

 Rename (Click to expand)

-You can change the name of any boot environment on the System Settings > Boot screen.
+You can change the name of any boot environment on the System > Boot screen.
 Click the more_vert for a boot environment, and then select Rename to open the Rename Boot Environment window.

 Enter a new name using only alphanumeric characters, and/or the allowed dashes (-), underscores (_), and periods (.) characters.